 FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

+Morning lows Sunday will be down near 70 with the chance for patchy dense fog around sunrise.
+Highs Sunday will be in the mid to low 90s.
+Winds will be out of the southeast this weekend between 5-10 mph.

 Early next week looks dry with hot highs in the mid 90s Monday.
-Storms will be possible again by Tuesday into the middle of next week.
-The tropical system impacting the Gulf Coast early next week is expected to near the CSRA by the middle of next week and could bring the risk for heavy rain and possible severe weather.
+Storms will be possible again by Tuesday into the middle of next week as Ida moves through the Southeast.
+Our impacts from Ida look minimal, but we could see a better opportunity for rain between Wednesday and Thursday of next week.
+Keep it here for updates.

-Tropical Depression Nine has formed and looks to move into the Gulf of Mexico this weekend.
-We’ll continue to track what could become Ida in the coming days.
-Be sure to keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.